 Power Systems Manufacturer

-JRP provided an energy awareness and training programme for this client at two of its manufacturing sites in the UK.
+JRP delivered a Behaviour Change Programme for this client at two of its manufacturing sites in the UK.

 How JRP added value